 One of the absolute best restaurants in Herceg Novi, Tri Lipe delivers in every way possible!
 Take a seat in the shaded garden patio and prepare for a feast.

-Tri Lipe is also one of the best places in Herceg Novi to get fast food grilled meat sandwiches to go.
-The incredibly inexpensive fare (just 3 euros for a massive pljeskavica burger) is grilled and served plain – and then you get to add your own toppings.
+Tri Lipe is also one of the best places in Herceg Novi to get fast food sandwiches to go.
+The incredibly inexpensive and massive pljeskavica is grilled and served plain.
+Then you get to add your own toppings.
 Yum!

 Konoba Karaca

 A bit of a hidden gem, Konoba Karaca is one of the Herceg Novi restaurants that is frequented by locals and tourists alike.
-Each dish is prepared to order (so it may take a little longer than other places) and the atmosphere is casual and authentic.
+Each dish is prepared to order (so it may take a little longer) and the atmosphere is casual and authentic.

 Mussels are a popular dish, but we ordered the whole grilled fish, black risotto and local meat and cheese as a starter.
 The food tasted phenomenal, the service was friendly and it was well-priced, too!